AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 2. Open `Kitematic` - you should see an image running.

-3. `Settings` > `Volumes` > Set local folder to `training-modules` that was transferred from the flash/hard drive, using the `CHANGE` button.
+3. `Settings` > `Volumes` > Set local folder to `training-modules` that was transferred from the flash drive, using the `CHANGE` button.
 ![Folder](screenshots/all-02-volume.png)

 *For Windows*: After you set `Volumes` you will may see a message in the